About Conference

 highlight the progress made so far.

-Session II: Biodiversity, Ecology and Conservation of Marine Ecosystems, Moderator - NIMRD
+Session II: Biodiversity, Ecology, and Conservation of Marine Ecosystems, Session Chair - NIMRD “Grigore Antipa”

 Marine ecosystems are subject to a variety of threats including disease, pollution, climate change, habitat alteration, overexploitation,

-Ecosystems” aims to bring together leading academic scientists and researchers to exchange and share their research results, latest findings,
+to bring together leading academic scientists and researchers to exchange and share their research results, latest findings, achievements and views

-Session III: Sustainable Use of Marine Resources, Moderator - NIMRD
+Session III: Sustainable Use of Marine Resources, Session Chair - NIMRD “Grigore Antipa”

 Although the Black Sea is a unique basin that is rich in biodiversity, heritage and natural resources, it is increasingly under pressure